yast/yast-yast2/doc/desktop_file.md

 # Desktop Files
 Desktop files are used to show entries in yast2 control center.
-They are used also by autoYaST to pass information configuration.
+They are used also by AutoYaST to pass information configuration.
 YaST desktop files are valid desktop files as defined by freedesktop organization.
 For details about syntax, comments, localization and other stuff see [latest desktop entry spec](http://standards.freedesktop.org/desktop-entry-spec/desktop-entry-spec-latest.html).